mdascal7/SampleSP/Services/Introduction.md

 *   Body: The body of the request (applicable for the, POST Method)
 *   Headers: The Request Headers (for passing multiple headers, use tab as separator.
 Note, all header values must be on a single line)

-The completed .perf file checked into GIT should resemble the following:
+The completed <a href="https://gecgithub01.walmart.com/CE-PERFREL/PromotionsCouponGeneratePost/blob/master/.perf">.perf</a> file checked into GIT should resemble the following:

     Project Name:	PromotionsCouponGeneratePost
     Method:	POST